shreyabhatt025/Data--Analysis-Dashboard/README.md

-# Data--Analysis-Dashboard
-1-Year Sales Analysis Dashboard (2022) - Power BI  This Power BI dashboard analyzes 2022 sales, showing total revenue (189K), boxes shipped (4173), and unique customers (21).
-It includes monthly trends, country-wise sales, salesperson performance, and shipping analysis.
+#Sales Analysis Dashboard
+#Project Objective
+The objective of this project is to analyze 1-year sales data (2022) using Power BI to gain insights into total revenue, shipping trends, customer distribution, and salesperson performance.
+This dashboard helps businesses track sales trends, optimize strategies, and improve decision-making through interactive data visualizations.